What every NRA Member could support, but Democrats wont.

 301.c - Discharging a Firearm in the Commission of a Crime: A person is guilty of the aggravating multiplier if they illegally discharge a firearm while committing a crime as follows:

-301.a - Any misdemeanor committed where a firearm is illegally discharged.
+301.c.1 - Any misdemeanor committed where a firearm is illegally discharged will be upgraded to a felony.

-301.b - Any felony committed with either an accidental or deliberate discharge of a firearm, is guilty of the aggravated illegal discharge multiplier.
+301.d - Any felony committed during which they illegally discharge a firearm, is guilty of the aggravated illegal discharge multiplier.

 302 - Defenses to Illegal Possession in the Commission of a Crime